gvorbeck/dmcm/README.md

     * `name` - The name of the room/area.
     * `x` - X coordinate of this area on your map image.
     * `y` - Y coordinate of this area on your map image.
     * `flags` - Your map will show these symbols when you hover over this area's number on your map.
 It is a quick way of being able to look at a map's various rooms and know what they contain without going to that area's full note section.
-Possible values include:
-        * `villain` - Adds a small sword wielding figure to let you know that room contains enemies.
-        * `loot` - A treasure chest icon that tells you there is loot to be found in this room.
-        * `person` - Adds a silhouette figure to inform you that a person of interest is located here.
-        * `secret` - An outlined door signifies there is some sort of secret in this room (ex: a hidden passage)
-        * `action` - A symbol for reminding you that some sort of action/violence occurs by virtue of your players entering this area, regardless of actions taken.
-        * `trap` - A trap is located in this room!
-        * `eyes` - The eyeballs icon tells you that your PCs can be observed from this location.
-Their stealth may necessary or they will be caught.
+This can be any icon you find at [Game Icons Font](https://seiyria.com/gameicons-font/).
+Just type the icon's name into the repeatable list.
     * `traps` - An object for detailing the locations of area traps on your map.
 They will be laid out on your CSS grid in a slightly opaque red outline.
 Its fields include:
         * `x` - The trap's X coordinate.
         * `y` - Its Y coordinate
         * `w` - The trap's width in CSS Grid columns.
         * `h` - Its height in CSS Grid rows.
     * `flavor` - This markdown field creates a box within the area's note box for flavor text to read aloud to your players when they enter a room.
-    * `callout` - This markdown field creates another box in the area's note box for extra notes you may want seperated, like how to roleplay a specific NPC in this room or how your notes may differ depending on previous events.
+    * `callout` - This markdown field creates another box in the area's note box for extra notes you may want separated, like how to roleplay a specific NPC in this room or how your notes may differ depending on previous events.
     * `content` - Markdown field for entering all the notes you have for a specific area within this Location.
 * Content placed outside of the frontmatter fields will be placed in your Location's "General Features" box.
 This is also a markdown area and can be formatted with markdown.

-##### Dice Roller
-Any dice formulas written (ex: 1d4, d20, 3d6) in your notes can be read by the DMCM and converted into a button that you can click and receive results for on the right side of the screen.
-A complete history of your rolls is displayed in your browser's Developer Tools' Console screen to refer back to if needed.

-In order to make a dice formula turn into a rollable button, place a `/r ` in front of the dice formula (ex: `/r 3d6`).

-NOTE: This functionality currently only works on "Location" pages.
+There are several custom tags shown here that you can use in this file and others.
+Their documentation can be read below.

+Content below here may be out of date.

 ##### Character stats
 At the bottom of any Location page is a tray containing your PC's stats, just hover over the yellow strip at the bottom of the screen.
 Right now, only the passive perception score is listed, but will show more in the future.